Luispapiernik/personal-website-v4/content/jobs/GuaneEnterprises/index.md

 url: 'https://guane.com.co/'
 ---

-- Microservices creation with FastAPI, Celery, Redis, RabbitMQ and PostgreSQL
+- Created microservices using FastAPI, Celery, Redis, RabbitMQ, and PostgreSQL, enhancing system scalability and performance.
-- Process automation with Python and Selenium
+- Automated processes using Python and Selenium, significantly reducing manual effort and increasing efficiency.
-- Web scrapping with Python and Selenium
+- Conducted web scraping activities using Python and Selenium, gathering valuable data for analysis and decision-making.
-- Document scrapping with regular expressions
+- Extracted structured data from documents using regular expressions, improving data accessibility and usability.
-- Business logic implementation with Pyspark
+- Implemented business logic efficiently using Pyspark, optimizing data processing workflows and enhancing productivity.
-- Google cloud computing: administration of cloud functions, buckets, dataproc clusters and dataproc jobs
+- Administered Google Cloud Computing resources including cloud functions, buckets, Dataproc clusters, and Dataproc jobs, ensuring smooth operation and resource utilization.
-- Partners code refactoring
+- Refactored partner codebase, enhancing code quality, readability, and maintainability.
-- Participation as a speaker at the company’s seminar
+- Presented as a speaker at the company's seminar, sharing expertise and insights on functional programming, and contributing to knowledge sharing and collaboration within the organization.